attic-labs/noms/doc/proposals/numbers.md

 Just because we have one Noms type doesn't mean we need one uniform serialization.
 In order to achieve our goal of zero copy encode/decode being possible, we will use the common encodings of standard numeric types.

 * For numbers that fit in standard `(u)int(8|16|32|64)` just encode them that way (little-endian).
-* For numbers that fit in `float(32|64)` without loss of precision, canonicaliz them and store as standard floats.
+* For numbers that fit in `float(32|64)` without loss of precision, canonicalize them and store as standard floats.
 * For other numbers, we will do a custom encoding, likely a variant of floating point but with arbitrary size for binary numbers and the same but with the denominator too for rational numbers.

 # Other notes